🧩 Multimodal VLM¶

 -

-This paper proposes the A-TPT framework, which promotes angular diversity by maximizing the minimum pairwise angular distance among normalized text features on the unit hypersphere.
-It addresses the miscalibration caused by overconfident predictions in test-time prompt tuning (TPT) of VLMs, achieving superior performance over existing TPT calibration methods on both natural distribution shifts and medical datasets.
+The A-TPT framework is proposed to promote angular diversity by maximizing the minimum pairwise angular distance of normalized text features on the unit hypersphere.
+This addresses the miscalibration issue caused by overconfident VLM predictions in Test-time Prompt Tuning (TPT), outperforming existing TPT calibration methods on both natural distribution shifts and medical datasets.

 -